Amir Johnson: Philadelphia 76ers (2017–2019)

 On July 8, 2017, Johnson signed with the Philadelphia 76ers.
 On June 25, 2018, he was named the winner of the NBA Hustle Award during the 2018 NBA Awards.

 On July 16, 2018, Johnson re-signed with the 76ers.
 On February 22, 2019, he volunteered to play for the Delaware Blue Coats of the NBA G League because he had not appeared in a game for the 76ers since January 26.

 On April 13, 2019, during a nationally televised playoff game between Philadelphia and the Brooklyn Nets, Johnson was caught by ESPN cameras sitting on the bench during the game taking a cell phone out of his pocket to show teammate Joel Embiid a text message, while the Sixers were trailing by ten points.
 Moments later, Johnson was removed from the bench and returned to the locker room.
 Johnson was not active for the game.
 At the post game press conference, Embiid stated that Johnson's daughter was very ill and he just looked at the message.
 After the game, Johnson issued an apology through a statement and was fined an undisclosed amount by the 76ers for violating the NBA's rule against cell phones on the bench.
 Johnson did not re-sign with the team following the season.

 NBA G League Ignite (2020–2022)

 On November 12, 2020, Johnson was announced as addition to the NBA G League Ignite.
 His spot on the roster was confirmed on February 1, 2021.

 On October 28, 2021, Johnson re-signed with the Ignite.

+Johnson did not return to an NBA roster after his time with the Ignite.
+Thus, his final NBA game was played during Game 6 of the 2019 Eastern Conference Semifinals against the Raptors.
+The 76ers emptied their bench when they had a 19-point lead with three and a half minutes remaining in the game.
+This was Johnson's only playing time that game and he grabbed two rebounds as the 76ers won 112 - 101.
+Johnson did not play in Game 7 of this series and the 76ers would fall to the Raptors 90 - 92 and be eliminated from the playoffs.

+Coaching career

+On October 30, 2023, Johnson was hired as an assistant coach by the NBA G League Ignite.

+On August 29, 2024, Johnson was hired as a player development coach for the Los Angeles Clippers.